omgmog/omgmog.github.com/_posts/2021-07-27-gameshell-stuff.md

 ---
-title: "Gameshell Stuff"
+title: "GameShell Stuff"
 comments_issue: 109
 ---

-I bought a ClockworkPi Gameshell back in October 2019.
+I bought a ClockworkPi GameShell back in October 2019.
 I’ve been playing with it a bit lately (in anticipation of the ClockworkPi DevTerm shipping!) and I realised I haven't yet posted anything about it on here.

-Here's some of the hardware mods I've made to my Gameshell.
+Here's some of the hardware mods I've made to my GameShell.

 {% include figure.html src="gameshell-stuff/gameshell.jpg" %}{:.center}